-Apply for a two-year pre-med program at CSU & provisional admission to medical school
+Apply for a two-year pre-med program at CSU & Early Assurance to medical school

 Do you have a bachelor’s degree and an interest in practicing as a community-based doctor in an urban setting in a primary care field such as family medicine?
-Apply for provisional admission to medical school through the NEOMED-CSU Partnership for Urban Health.
-You may have a reserved seat awaiting you in College of Medicine at NEOMED upon completion of a Bachelor of Science in Health Sciences with an Urban Health Concentration at CSU.
+Apply for Early Assurance to medical school through the NEOMED-CSU Post-Baccalaureate Partnership for Urban Health.
+You may have an Early Assurance seat awaiting you in the College of Medicine at NEOMED upon completion of a Bachelor of Science in Health Sciences with an Urban Health Concentration at Cleveland State University.

 Application Eligibility Guidelines

 As a publicly funded university in the state of Ohio, preferential admission is given to Ohio residents.
-Each NEOMED Post-Bacc./M.D. applicant should:
+Each NEOMED Post-Baccalaureate Early Assurance applicant should:

 - Have a minimum 3.0 college GPA OR minimum of 150 on each of the verbal and quantitative GRE subtests (scored must be received by application deadline and can be no more than two years old at time of application) OR MCAT equivalent of 492

 - Hold a bachelor’s degree from a regionally accredited college or university in the United States